Skip to content

 Comparison AI CLI

-Codex CLI, Claude Code, and Gemini CLI can all read code, propose changes, write files, and run commands.
+Codex CLI, Claude Code, Gemini CLI, and Antigravity CLI (agy) can all read code, propose changes, write files, and run commands.
 They overlap, but they are not the same product.
 The right first CLI depends mostly on your ecosystem, how much automation you want, and how tightly you want to control permissions.

 Codex CLI